dopplegangerK/2d-particle-system/SpaceGame/README.md

 Red        | 20 pts | 2 hits       | These will mind their own business, until you shoot them once.
 Then they start shooting back.
 Asteroids  |  0 pts | ? hits       | Instant death

-##Use of Particles
+## Use of Particles

-For those interested in a demo of the Particles library, everything onscreen except the player's ship and the text is modeled as a particle.
+Everything onscreen except the player's ship and the text is modeled as a particle in a particle system.

 ##### Particle Types:
 - Particle (the base class) - Stars
 - PhysicsParticle - Enemies, asteroids
-- TrajectoryParticle - Fire/explosion particles (see src/Explosion.cpp for how the explosions fade and change colors)
+- TrajectoryParticle - Fire/explosion particles (see `src/Explosion.cpp` for how the explosions fade and change colors)
 - PhysicsTrajectoryParticle - Bullets

 ##### Particle Sources:
 - LineParticleSource - Fire (from the player's ship)
 - PointParticleSource - Explosions
-- RingParticleSource - Enemy and meteor spawns
+- RingParticleSource - Enemy and meteor spawns (spawned along the circumference of a circle around the screen)
 - ScatteredParticleSource - Stars